Batman: Earth One: Volume Three

-Catwoman alerts Batman of the final shipment of explosives arriving in Gotham that night.
+Catwoman alerts Batman of a final shipment of explosives arriving in Gotham that night.
 Gordon and Bullock head off to stop it.
-As the weapons arrive, Adrian lights Arkham Manor on fire, while Batman and Gordon learn that Jessica Dent is Harvey Dent, suffering from a dissociative identity disorder.
-Adrian reveals his allegiance to Dent and forces Batman inside the ablaze Arkham Manor.
-Dent wants to destroy Gotham for taking so many lives, including that of her brother's, while Adrian claims he wants to save Bruce's soul.
+As the weapons arrive, Adrian lights Arkham Manor on fire, while Batman and Gordon learn that Jessica Dent is "Harvey Dent", suffering from a dissociative identity disorder.
+Adrian reveals his allegiance to Jessica and forces Batman inside the burning Arkham Manor.
+Jessica wants to destroy Gotham for taking so many lives, including that of her brother's, while Adrian claims he wants to save Bruce's soul.
 Batman frees himself with Catwoman's help and subdues Adrian.
-Learning that Gordon has halted the explosives shipment, a distraught Dent leaps to her death, but is saved by Waylon at the last moment.
-Adrian emerges from Arkham Manor, his face 'melting', and tries to kill Batman before Gordon stops him.
+Learning that Gordon has halted the explosives shipment, a distraught Jessica leaps to her death, but is saved by Jones at the last moment.
+Adrian emerges from Arkham Manor, his face melting, and tries to kill Batman before Gordon stops him.
 With the crisis averted, Gotham is safe.

-Bruce learns that Adrian was actually an imposter capable of changing his appearance at a cellular level, with layers of fingerprints from three different men (Preston Payne, Matt Hagen, and Basil Karlo) found beneath his layers of shifting skin.
+Bruce learns that Adrian was actually an imposter capable of changing his appearance at a cellular level, with layers of fingerprints from three different men found beneath his layers of shifting skin.
 Bruce promises to get Jessica the help she needs and decides to continue his mission to protect Gotham, unburdened by the troubled history of his family.

-Time passes with Bruce becoming an experienced crimefighter, recruiting more "outsiders" to help save Gotham.
+As Bruce becomes a more experienced crimefighter over time, he recruits more "outsiders" to his crusade.
 During a performance at Haly's Circus, a "clown" kills the circus' prized Flying Graysons act.
-This leaves the late Grayson couple's young son Dick an orphan, who is taken in by Bruce to eventually become a member of Batman's crusade.
-Captain Gordon's daughter Barbara wants to learn more about Gotham's caped crusader, and she eventually dons a costume as well.
-After facing rampant injustice and persecution in the city, Rory Regan too decides to take matters into his own hands and fight back against Gotham's criminal underbelly.
-Soon, Robin, Batgirl, and Ragman join Batman, Alfred, Waylon, Lucius Fox, and Catwoman as members of this new Outsiders team, headed out of the subway base (now called the Batcave).
-Bruce also helps turn his mother's home into a state-of-the-art mental health facility called Arkham Asylum, with Jessica becoming a patient.
+This leaves the late Grayson couple's young son Dick an orphan, who is taken in by Bruce to eventually become a member of Batman's circle.
+Gordon's daughter Barbara wants to learn more about Batman, and eventually dons a costume as well.
+After facing rampant injustice and persecution in the city, Rory Regan also decides to fight back against Gotham's criminal underbelly.
+Soon Robin, Batgirl and Ragman join Batman, Alfred, Waylon, Fox and Catwoman as members of this new team, based out of the now-named Batcave.
+Bruce also helps turn Arkham Manor into a state-of-the-art mental hospital called Arkham Asylum, with Jessica becoming a patient.
 Later, Winslow Schott's prisoner transport is stopped by a mysterious clown.
-The clown claims he needs 'the Toyman's' help to "kill a lot of children, and their pets".
-When Schott asks who his new employer is, the clown replies "I'm Nobody".
+The clown claims he needs Schott's help to "kill a lot of children, and their pets".
+When Schott asks who his new employer is, the clown replies, "I'm Nobody".